Historic Preservation

 INTERIOR

 Little need to be changed other than preservation and repair and adjustments where code and reuse require it, because the building’s interior was remarkably well preserved The ornamental pressed galvanized sheet metal ceiling is a major character-defining element of the interior and was be repaired and retained.
+The ceiling retains its’ original pale ochre oil painted finish as determined by the a thorough paint analysis.
+It was cleaned and losses in-painted as needed.

 The building retains its original plaster walls on the east and west.
 We were able to retain the original finish and all walls were cleaned and repainted to the original flat light blue color.
 All the woodwork has been cleaned, cracks and nail holes filled, sanded, and painted to the original grey color.
 The original concrete floor was also cleaned and protected with a breathable water-repellent siloxane for industrial use.